hmarr/auto-approve-action/README.md

 # GitHub Actions

+Various GitHub Actions.
+To use, set the "uses" field to `hmarr/actions/<name>@master`.

 ## auto-approve

 Automatically approve GitHub pull requests.
 Combine with the filter action to only auto-approve certain users.

+## debug

+Prints the environment variables and the event payload.
+Useful for debugging GitHub Actions.